gu-fan/riv.vim/doc/riv_quickstart.rst

     ``<Enter>`` or Double-Click on links , will bring you to the target.

     Section title are auto generated as implicit target.
-    So you can jump with links to sections. e.g:  Sections_
+    So you can create link to sections. e.g:  Sections_

 Navitgate
     ``<Tab>`` or ``<S-Tab>`` will bring you to next/prev link.

 Cursor highlighting
-    When cursor is putting on a link, whole link will be highlighted a
+    When cursor is putting on a link, whole link will be highlighted

 Files
 -----